image of Charles Bridge and Old town Prague at night

 It is one of the grandest castles in the Czech Republic, located in the gorgeous South Moravian countryside near the border with Austria.

-Along with nearby Valtice Castle, it comprises the stunning Lednice-Valtice Landscape World Heritage Site, one of fifteen UNESCO sites in the Czech Republic.
+Along with nearby Valtice Castle, it comprises the stunning Lednice-Valtice Landscape World Heritage Site, one of seventeen UNESCO sites in the Czech Republic.

 Image of Holašovice village in autumn